fraterrisus/walkthroughs/dragon-wars/maps/guard-bridge-1.md

 South: [Forlorn](dilmun.md) (12,06)

-These exits are true even if you exit to the East or West from the appropriate side of the bridge.
+These exits are correct even if you exit to the East or West from the appropriate side of the bridge.

 ## Points of Interest